karmab/kcli-jenkins-demo/README.md

 You can see an example of the generated Jenkinsfile for both targets from the sample plan provided in this directory.

+Parameters from the plan get converted in Jenkins parameters, along with extra parameters:
+- for needed credentials (kcli config file, public and private ssh key)
-Parameters from the plan get converted in Jenkins parameters, along with extra parameters for the credentials and with a `wait` boolean to indicated whether to wait for plan completion upon run.
+- a `wait` boolean to indicated whether to wait for plan completion upon run.
+- a `kcli_client` parameter that can be used to override the target client where to launch plan at run time.

 Your Jenkinsfile is ready for use!